weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Search with a vector

-If you have an input vector, use the [`nearVector`](../api/graphql/search-operators.md#nearvector) operator to find objects with similar vectors
+If you have an input vector, use the [`Near Vector`](../api/graphql/search-operators.md#nearvector) operator to find objects with similar vectors

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">